mienaikoe/ziyu/Chapters/1-2-Chapter2.md

   *I feel guilty.
 Why do I feel guilty?
 What sort of corruption has this old bat woven into my heart?*.
 It felt dirty, like I needed to burn away some part of who I had become.
 Or reclaim the self-dependent Kaln I used to be.
 I drifted back to childhood, my father used to telling us that "Nothing is promised".
 My naether would always remind him, "You promised to love us".

-  There was a knock at the door to snap me awake. *Is it that Tiggu again come to tell me I was rude?* I sat up and quietly snuck toward the door to see who it was. *Žesse?
+  There was a knock at the door to snap me awake. *Is it that Tiggu again come to tell me I was rude?* I sat up and quietly snuck toward the door to see who it was. *Jesse?
 Delivering a message now?
 What could he possibly want?*

   I cracked the door with my trousers still beside it and he started as soon as the door opened.